bjuppa/fluent-form/README.md

 ```

 `disabled($disabled = true)`, `readonly($readonly = true)`, and `required($required = true)`
-sets an attribute on the form control and a css class on the control block.
+sets an attribute on the form control and a CSS class on the control block.

-`withSuccess($has_success = true)` sets a css class on the control block element.
+`withSuccess($has_success = true)` sets a CSS class on the control block element.

 `withError($messages)` and `withWarning($messages)`
-put message lists in the input's descriptive element and a css class on the control block.
+put message lists in the input's descriptive element and a CSS class on the control block.
 Added error messages also sets the `aria-invalid` attribute on the input element.

 ```php